mexicoin/bitcoinxt/README.md

-MexiCoin Cash (Peso Mexicano 2.0)
+MexiCoin Cash (Peso Mexicano Vers 2.0)
 ==========

-MexiCoin Cash (Peso Mexicano 2.0) is an implementation of a Bitcoin full node that embraces Bitcoin's original vision of simple, reliable, low-cost transactions for everyone in the world.
+MexiCoin Cash (Peso Mexicano Vers 2.0) is an implementation of a Bitcoin full node that embraces Bitcoin's original vision of simple, reliable, low-cost transactions for everyone in the world.
 Development process
 ===================